 When a student moves between courses that are copied from the same Master Course (even with a Static Copy), submission and grading information remains intact for all activities with matching activity IDs.
 Having this information in your course can go a long way to assess the student's progress with the content and help them get oriented in the new course.

-- While grades and most submissions transfer seamlessly, posts in Blog, Discussion, Journal, and Wiki activities will not copy over.
+Note: While grades and most submissions transfer seamlessly, posts in Blog, Discussion, Journal, and Wiki activities will not copy over.

 Excuse missed activities